United Kingdom

 Tax revenue

 One significant risk associated with climate change, which was drawn out strongly in the Treasury’s 2021 Net Zero Review, is shrinking tax revenue as petrol and diesel use declines.
 The Treasury assessed that expanding carbon pricing would likely not be enough to plug this gap.
 Since public investment will remain vital to tackling climate change alongside other government objectives, this may mean increased taxes in other segments of the economy.
 Industries that will grow during or emerge from the net zero transition may also face increased taxes.
 For example, the Treasury suggested ensuring that motorists using electric vehicles still pay taxes to fund public services.
 The government may also remove tax relief for green products as they become more common to fill this gap in revenue.
+With respect to the relation between fiscal strength and decarbonisation efforts, the World Bank[1] has also proposed the green tax switch, which entails swapping 1% of personal income tax for energy tax.
+Research shows that the tax switch would incentivise companies to turn to low-carbon alternatives, while maintaining the purchasing power of households.
+One country that successfully implemented the green tax switch is Sweden, and it remains to be seen whether the UK would follow suit.
 The relationship between tax and climate change is therefore much broader than just specific environmental taxes, as maintaining a stable tax base is critical to ensuring sufficient public funds for green investment.

 Environmental taxes